Baqend/guide/src/gettingstarted.md

 ###Protect Your Data
 By default, public access to the `Message` table is allowed.
 Let's restrict that to only allow *inserts*, *reads* and *queries* but disallow any *updates* and *deletes*.
 Go to the **ACL** (Access Control Lists) tab in the dashboard and revoke delete and update rights from the Public role.

 Access rights can be granted and denied both at table level and at object level.
-This explained in detail in the [User, Roles and Permissions documentation](/#users-roles-and-permissions).
+This is explained in detail in the [User, Roles and Permissions documentation](/#users-roles-and-permissions).

 Baqend has full SSL support.
 If you want the Baqend connection to be SSL-encrypted by default, add `true` as the second parameter of the `DB.connect` call.
 </li>